 Elizabeth Warren’s Green Manufacturing Plan Provides a Sturdy Foundation to Build and Implement a Just Transition.

 Democratic Primary Debate in Houston, Texas

-The third debate, hosted by ABC News and Univision, will take place from September 12-13, 2019 in Houston, Texas.
-To participate, candidates need at least 2% in four national polls and donations from at least 130,000 individual donors.
+The third debate, hosted by ABC News and Univision, took place from September 12-13, 2019 in Houston, Texas.
+To participate, candidates needed at least 2 percent in four national polls and donations from at least 130,000 individual donors.

 Houston is one of the pollution capitals of North America, where low-income communities of color in Houston’s Eastern end are exposed to Environmental Racism including higher levels of pollution from nearly 30 refineries, chemical plants, sewage treatment facilities, and hazardous waste sites.

 Houston is also home to the CJA member group Texas Environmental Justice Advocacy Services (t.e.j.a.s.), which is dedicated to providing community members with the tools necessary to create sustainable, environmentally healthy communities by educating individuals on health concerns and implications arising from environmental pollution. t.e.j.a.s. offers community building skills and resources for effective community action and greater public participation.